greg-js/arch-wiki-md-repo/wiki/_content/english/Compiz.md

 ### Alt-Tab switcher has no background (Emerald)

 You may find that the `Alt-Tab` switcher (provided by the staticswitcher or switcher plugins) has a completely transparent background when using Emerald as well.
 This can make it hard to differentiate window thumbnails from the desktop background behind them.
-As of [revision 3975](http://bazaar.launchpad.net/~compiz-team/compiz/0.9.12/revision/3975) a workaround is available.
+As of Compiz 0.9.12 ([revision 3975](http://bazaar.launchpad.net/~compiz-team/compiz/0.9.12/revision/3975)) a workaround is available.
 In CCSM, navigate to *Application Switcher* or *Static Application Switcher* depending on which plugin you are using.
 For the former, the *Background* settings are located under *General* and for the latter the settings are located under *Appearance*.
 Once you have found the settings, ensure that the *Set background color* box is ticked.
 The default is a dark grey which can be optionally changed.

 Alternatively, use GTK Window Decorator instead of Emerald or use a different window switcher altogether such as the shift switcher.
 Note that even if you are using the GTK Window Decorator, you can still change the background color as described above.